 There is more than enough food produced today to feed every last one of us.
-Yet up to 811 million people remain chronically undernourished, amid signs of diminishing momentum towards reaching Zero Hunger, according to the FAO.
+Yet the FAO states that up to 811 million people remain chronically undernourished amid signs of diminishing momentum toward reaching Zero Hunger.

 Malnutrition, meanwhile, is taking a heavy toll across developing and developed nations.
 While stunting–low height for age–is slowly decreasing, more than two billion adults, adolescents, and children are now obese or overweight.
 The consequences are severe for public health, national wealth, and individuals’ and communities’ quality of life.

 These worrying trends coincide with the diminishing availability of land, increasing soil and biodiversity degradation, and more frequent and severe weather events.
-The impact of climate change on agriculture compounds the situation, the FAO has warned.
+The impact of climate change on agriculture compounds the situation.

 Lost or Wasted Food

 A United Nations Environment Programme (UNEP) data indicates that roughly one-third of the food produced in the world for human consumption every year–approximately 1.3 billion tonnes gets lost or wasted.